Paying for SPRAVATO®

 Janssen CarePath Savings Program for SPRAVATO®

 If you are eligible, the Janssen CarePath Savings Program may provide instant savings on your out-of-pocket medication costs for SPRAVATO®.
 Depending on your health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
 Eligible commercially-insured patients pay $10 per treatment for SPRAVATO® medication costs, with a $7,150 maximum program benefit per calendar year.
 Treatment may include up to three devices administered on the same day.
 Program limits apply.
-Depending on how your insurance covers SPRAVATO®, there is a program benefit limit of list price of the medication and a quantity limit of three devices per day or up to 24 devices in the first 24-day period, and three devices per day or up to 23 devices in a 24-day period after the first 24-day period.
+Depending on how your insurance covers SPRAVATO®, there is a program benefit limit of list price of the medication and a quantity limit of three devices per day or up to 23 devices in a 24-day period.
+There is a quantity limit of 24 devices in a 24-day period for one use per lifetime.
 Not valid for patients using Medicare, Medicaid, or other government-funded programs to pay for their medications.
 Terms expire at the end of each calendar year and may change.
 There is no income requirement.
 Program does not cover the cost to give you your treatment.
-See full eligibility requirements at Spravato.JanssenCarePathSavings.com.
+See full eligibility requirements.

 If your doctor's office or pharmacy cannot process your Janssen CarePath Savings Program card, you can submit a rebate form and proof of medication payment to receive a rebate.